 RENT A BOAT: Pontoon boats (18' or 24') as well as Water Bugs, kayaks, schooners and day sailboats are available from Boat St. Pete Rentals at the Vinoy Yacht Basin.
 Boats hold 8 to 14 people and are available for 1/2 day or full day rental.
 727-898-2628.

-CAST A SHADOW AT SUNDIAL: Poised to open in Spring, 2014, Sundial, formerly BayWalk, is a one-block upscale restaurant and retail entertainment center that includes a Muvico Theater complex.
+CAST A SHADOW AT SUNDIAL: With new gourmet markets, jewelers, clothiers and restaurants opening in 2014 and more in early 2015, Sundial, formerly BayWalk, is a one-block upscale restaurant and retail entertainment center that includes a Muvico Sundial 19 Theater complex.
 Located in the 100 block of Second Ave.
 N., just a block off Beach Drive.
+727-851-9500 or www.sundialstpete.com or http://www.carmike.com/ShowTimes/Theater/318

 FASTEN YOUR SEAT BELT: St. Petersburg is the birthplace of scheduled aviation.
 On January 1, 1914, pilot Tony Jannus flew the Benoist Airboat from St. Petersburg to Tampa on the world's first scheduled airline flight, transporting St. Petersburg Mayor Abe Pheil and a bag of mail.
 View a full-scale, operational replica of the historic airboat at the St. Petersburg Museum of History's Flight #1 Pavilion. www.spmoh.org or 727-894-1052.